There are a few distinctions between data sources to be aware of when looking for geospatial data, as it affects where you search for data:

 Allow enough time to find data.
 It can take quite a few hours or days of searching to find the data you need.
 And sometimes you may find data you want, but you need to apply for access first, which can also take time.

 When you find data you want, it may not be in the format you want.
 You may have to use specialized software to convert from one format to another.
 We have some software here in our labs, such as Stat Transfer and FME workbench that can help with that.
 Data sets you find may also not be GIS-ready.
 The information you are seeking may be in tables or reports.
 So you may need to put the data into a format that can be read by GIS software (such as by adding columns for latitude and longitude coordinates).

 Data sets may not be free.
-Some government and many commercial data products may require a fee to access the data.
+Some government and many commercial data products will require a fee to access the data.
 So keep this in mind.
 Check out Abacus to see if the library has paid for the dataset you're looking for or contact a member of our team.

 Data quality and detail need to be considered.
 This is where reading all documentation (i.e., metadata) is so important for any data you find.

 For an example of quality, you should check to see how and when the data was collected.
 For example, if the data you obtained was from tracing a map instead of from surveying a location, there could be inaccuracies in the underlying map that might affect the data.
 Or you may find out that the data you found is several years/decades old, and so it may be out of date or not appropriate for your research.

 For an example of detail, for geospatial data, one question to ask is at what scale was the data created?
 The Vancouver coastline will not be represented well in a shapefile created at 1:1,000,000, covering all of Canada.